shaik1002/biggitlabbomb/doc/user/project/merge_requests/auto_merge.md

 In some cases, you can [require a successful pipeline for merge](#require-a-successful-pipeline-for-merge), but be unable to merge a merge request with no failed pipelines.
 The setting requires the existence of a successful pipeline, not the absence of failed pipelines.
-A merge request with no pipelines at all is not considered to have a successful pipeline, and cannot merge.
+If the merge request has no pipelines at all, it is not considered to have a successful pipeline and cannot be merged.

 When you enable this setting, use [`rules`](../../../ci/yaml/index.md#rules) or [`workflow:rules`](../../../ci/yaml/index.md#workflowrules) to ensure pipelines